kanthgithub/HeadlineTextProcessor/CourierDeliveryService.md

 - Rate and Review
 - Update Status (On the way, arrived etc)
 - Document Submission
+- Mass Push Notification
+- Payment Detail
+- Services Types
+- Map View

+##### Admin Perspective:

+- Map View
+- Services Types
+- Counties and Cities
+- Categories & Sub Categories
+- Payment Detail
+- Trips
+- User, Drivers, Store Management
+- Service History
+- Mass Push Notification

-## UI & UX:
+## Tech-Stack:

-App to be designed for :
+- App to be designed for :
     - customers
     - Franchises
+    - Admin (Operations and Support)

+- MERN Stack:

+  - Database is on mongoDB
+  - Backend services on nodeJS and ExpressJS
+  - Frontend on React-native to support iOS and Andriod
-- Operations and Support
+  - Web-Push for notifications and alerts

+## Service Design: